underpin-project/model/README.md

   A wind turbine digital twin ontology developed by Fraunhofer Institute for Wind Energy Systems and Institut für Energietechnik und Thermodynamik at TU Wien.
   Has 39 classes, but only are 9 structural component classes (e.g. Blade, Gearbox, Generator).
 - Wind Energy System graph (WESGRAPH).
-  A top level ontogy and a knowledge base for the wind energy domain.
+  A top level ontology and a knowledge base for the wind energy domain.
   Has 6 classes (Attribute, Model, Object, Phenomenon, Procedure, Variable) and 1085 individuals.
   It is mostly devoted to costs (in particular construction costs), with details like Hydraulic Roughness Length, Sieve Size Of Rock, etc.